What is the submission deadline for Paper/Poster abstracts?

-Paper/Poster abstract notifications will be sent by email to Presenting Authors by July 2014.
-It is the responsibility of the Presenting Author to contact the Academy in the event that notification is not received within two weeks of the published notification dates.
+Paper/Poster abstract notifications will be sent by email to Presenting Authors by July 30, 2014.
+It is the responsibility of the Presenting Author to contact the Academy in the event that notification is not received within two weeks of the published notification date.

 I do not have an Academy Account, how can I submit my abstract?

-All submissions are accepted through the Academy's website; you will need to use an existing account or create one.
-All Academy members (present and past), past program participants and those who have ever attended an Academy meeting already have an Academy account.
+All submissions are accepted through the Academy's website; submitting authors need to use an existing account or create one.
+All Academy members (present and past), past program participants and those who have ever attended an AAO meeting already have an Academy account.